Handbook

 Citizenship

 Good citizenship qualities are learned first in the home.
 Parents/guardians are their children’s first teachers.
 Just as the home and the school are partners, good grades and good behavior are partners.
 A good citizen is eager to learn, to work, and to play.
-He/she is also respected by all.
+Being a good citizen means showing respect, kindness, and responsibility.
+Please review the “School Rules” page with your child and have ongoing conversations about the importance of following these guidelines.

 Discipline